 A taxpayer guide to reassessment under the Income-tax Act, 2025, including notices, information review, timelines, and response preparation.

 This guide is written for Indian taxpayers, founders, and finance teams navigating the Income-tax Act, 2025 and Finance Act 2025 changes.
-It is an educational readiness note — not a guarantee of any particular outcome, and not a substitute for professional advice on specific facts.
 Always anchor the response position to the official portal, notified forms, and the taxpayer's own documents.

 What changed with the new Act